 Important payment information

-All FOIA fees must be paid in U.S. dollars and by check (made payable to the “United States Treasury”).
-Make certain that you reference the specific FOIA request number (e.g. CFPB-2011-001) on the check.
+All FOIA fees must be paid in U.S. dollars by check or U.S. Postal Service Money Order (made payable to the “United States Treasury”).
+Please reference the specific FOIA request number (e.g. CFPB-2011-001) on the check or U.S. Postal Service Money Order.